The World Socialist Web Site invites workers and other readers to contribute to this regular feature.

 India: Punjab Roadways bus drivers and conductors strike over unpaid wages

 Around 230 contract workers from Punjab Roadways held a one-day strike on June 19 in Ludhiana.
 A Punjab Roadways’ Punbus Contract Union representative said drivers and conductors had not been paid for the past month.
-He said the state government had not released their wages despite repeated requests and forcing workers to resort to strike.
+He said the state government had not released their wages despite repeated requests and forcing workers to resort to a strike.
 Around 114 buses were parked in the depot because of the walkout.

 Punjab water and sanitation workers protest privatisation